fkadriver/Fortydeux-NixOS-System-Flake/README.md

 - All the Linux Unplugged/Jupiter Broadcasting guys (and community), who got me started on both NixOS and Hyprland - both decisions I've questioned at times, but ultimately find myself better off
 - LibrePhoenix - for some of the best NixOS tutorials for a someone like me... as a nurse by trade rather than a developer, I needed a different approach
 - ChatGPT - ...um, yeah.
 It turns out as a nurse, you don't find many friends who are into Linux, Nix, and Hyprland... so having 'someone' to bug with questions repeatedly at all hours, short of a real-world mentor, is pretty invaluable.
-- Too many others to mention on github, matrix, etc, from whom I've learned some valuable Nix and configuration tips and tricks.
+- Too many others to mention from github, matrix, etc, from whom I've learned some valuable Nix and configuration tips and tricks.